Rosalie Rendu: Death

-Always in fragile health, Rendu never took a moment of rest, always managing to overcome fatigue and fevers.
-However, age, increasing infirmity, and the amount of work needing to be done eventually broke her strong resistance and equally strong will.
-During the last two years of her life she became progressively blind.
-She died on 7 February 1856 after a brief but acute illness.
+During the last two years of her life, Rendu became progressively blind.
+She died on 7 February 1856 after a brief illness.

-Emotions ran high in the district and at all levels of society in both Paris and the countryside.
-After the funeral rite at St. Médard Church, her parish, a large and emotional crowd followed her remains to the Montparnasse Cemetery.
-They came to show their respect for the works she had accomplished and show their affection for this "out of the ordinary" Sister.
+Her funeral was held at St. Médard Church, after which a large crowd followed her remains to Montparnasse Cemetery.

-Numerous newspaper articles witnessed to the admiration and even veneration that Rendu received.
-Newspapers from all sides echoed the sentiments of the people.

-L'Univers, the principal Catholic newspaper of the time, edited by Louis Veuillot, wrote as early as 8 February: "Our readers understand the significance of the sadness that has come upon the poor of Paris.
+L'Univers, the principal Catholic newspaper of the time, edited by Louis Veuillot, wrote: "Our readers understand the significance of the sadness that has come upon the poor of Paris.
 They join their sufferings with the tears and prayers of the unfortunate".

-Le Constitutionnel, the newspaper of the anticlerical left, did not hesitate to announce the death of this Daughter of Charity: "The unfortunate people of the 12th district have just experienced a regrettable loss.
+Le Constitutionnel, the newspaper of the anti-clerical left, announced her death: "The unfortunate people of the 12th district have just experienced a regrettable loss.
 Sr. Rosalie, Superior of the Community at rue de l'Epée de Bois died yesterday after a long illness.
 For many years this respectable woman was the salvation of the numerous needy in this district".

-The official newspaper of the Empire, le Moniteur Universel, praised the kindly actions of this Sister: "Funeral honors were given to Sr. Rosalie with unusual splendor.
+The official newspaper of the French Empire, le Moniteur Universel, wrote: "Funeral honors were given to Sr. Rosalie with unusual splendor.
 For more than fifty years this holy woman was a friend to others in a district where there are many unfortunate people to care for and all these grateful people accompanied her remains to the church and to the cemetery.
 A guard of honor was part of the cortege".

+Legacy

+Veneration

-Many visitors came to the cemetery to meditate and pray but had difficulty locating the common gravesite reserved for the Daughters of Charity.
+Many visitors came to Rendu's grave to meditate and pray but had difficulty locating the common gravesite reserved for the Daughters of Charity.
 The body was then moved to a more accessible plot, close to the entrance of the cemetery.
 On the simple tomb surmounted by a large Cross are engraved these words: "To Sister Rosalie, from her grateful friends, the rich and the poor".
 Flowers continue to be placed at her gravesite.

 She was beatified on the 9th of November, 2003 by Pope John Paul II.